victoriacheng15/website/docs/books/atomic-habits.md

 ## Chapter 4

 Before we can effectively build new habits, we need to get a handle on current ones.
 This could be challenging.
-There is a process called pointing and calling that calling out certain things and raise the awareness.
+There is a process called pointing and calling that calls out certain things and raises awareness.

 The more automatic a behaviour becomes, the less likely we are to consciously think about it.

 Get to the habit scorecard.
-You write down what are your daily activities in order from wake up to sleep.
+You write down what are your daily activities in order from waking up to sleep.
 Once the list is written and look at each of them.

 - Write `+` if it is a good habit.
 - Write `-` if it is a bad habit.